00p513-dev/coingecko-python/README.md

 ### getCoinValue(crypto, fiat) - Find out how much one X is in Y
 For example getCoinValue(bitcoin, gbp) will tell you how much one Bitcoin is in GBP.
 Returns a float of the value

+### convertToFiat(crypto, fiat, amount) - Convert from crypto to fiat
+Examples:

+convertToCrypto(dogecoin, gbp, 50) - Will return how much 50 gbp is in dogecoin
+convertToCrypto(litecoin, usd, 1.5) - Will return how much 1.5 usd is in litecoin

+### convertToCrypto(crypto, fiat, amount) - Convert from fiat to crypto
+Examples:

+convertToCrypto(dogecoin, gbp, 50) - Will return how much 50 dogecoin is in gbp
+convertToCrypto(litecoin, usd, 1.5) - Will return how much 1.5 litecoin is in usd

+### supportedVsCurrencies() - Returns all supported currencies you can convert too

+### supportedVsCurrenciesPretty() - Same as supportedVsCurrencies() but with new lines OwO